 On July 19, 2009, during his fourth deployment, Jesse and his Explosive Ordnance Disposal (EOD) team were on foot patrol clearing improvised explosive devices (IEDs) in Helmand Province, Afghanistan, when an IED detonated under Jesse, blasting him into the air.

-The Gary Sinise Foundation is honored to provide a specially adapted smart home for Jesse and his family to relieve the many stresses they face daily.
+The Gary Sinise Foundation is honored to provide a specially adapted smart home for Jesse to relieve the many stresses they face daily.